 How do we respond when someone smiles at us?
 We probably respond back with a smile.
 This makes us feel happier too.
-Whether smiles are from friends, partners, co-workers or strangers if they are genuine smiles they are infectious and create a wonderful feeling inside and you feel happier.
+Whether from friends, partners, coworkers, or strangers, genuine smiles are infectious and create a wonderful feeling inside, making you happier.

-Smile’s evokes positive emotions with happiness, joy, and pleasure.
-Did you know studies show even newborns can interpret facial expressions with great precision.
+Smiles evoke positive emotions of happiness, joy, and pleasure.
+Did you know studies show even newborns can interpret facial expressions with great precision?

-Studies have also shown a group of elderly patients and their responses to the facial expressions of health-care providers.
-When the caregivers’ facial expressions “were perceived as warm, caring, concerned, and empathetic, the patients felt more satisfied and their physical and mental well-being improved.
+Studies have also examined a group of elderly patients and their responses to the facial expressions of health-care providers.
+When the caregivers’ facial expressions were perceived as warm, caring, concerned, and empathetic, the patients felt more satisfied and their physical and mental well-being improved.
 The opposite was the case when the caregivers’ nonverbal communications distanced them from patients.

 When you smile you also do yourself a favour.
-It helps increase your confidence and happiness and reduced feelings of stress.
-When frowning, by comparison, may have the opposite effect.
-So, smile more often:)
+It helps increase your confidence and happiness and reduces feelings of stress.
+Frowning, by comparison, may have the opposite effect.
+So, smile more often! :)